astralapp/astral/readme.md

 #### With Homestead

 - Fork this repository, clone it, and `cd` into it
-- Install the front-end dependencies: `npm install`
+- Install the front-end dependencies: `yarn`
 - Install the PHP dependenices: `composer install`
 - [Install Homestead](http://laravel.com/docs/homestead#installation-and-setup)
 - Configure Homestead: `homestead edit`